Pwn-Collective/CTF-writeups/NeverLan-CTF-2018-writeup/Cryptography/crypto-is-an-art-form/README.md

-# NeverLan CTF 2018: Story Time!
+# NeverLan CTF 2018: Crypto is an Art Form
 **Category:** Cryptography
 **Points:** 300